 Let’s check the easiest option to find continue on error step in sccm task sequence option tab.
-If you have a large task sequence with many groups and steps, finding specific steps can be difficult.
+Finding specific steps can be difficult if you have a large task sequence with many groups and steps.
 The Search in the task sequence editor lets you locate steps in the task sequence more quickly.

 The Continue on error options is common to all task sequence steps.
 If you checked the option inside the step, the task sequence continues if an error occurs while running the step.

-In case you use groups to combine multiple steps that share a common condition.
-By default, a task sequence group fails when any step or embedded group within the group fails.
+Suppose you use groups to combine multiple steps that share a common condition.
+A task sequence group default fails when any step or embedded group within the group fails.
 If you want the task sequence to continue when a step or embedded group fails, set the Continue on error option on the step or group.

 Is it good to enforce applications/packages installation with Continue an Error?
 Configuring the option doesn’t mean you are forcing the installation to skip.

-It’s sometimes important after several rounds of testing to be added in case you have a large task sequence with many steps, and you don’t want for a particular step once in a while the complete task sequence gets fail.
+After several rounds of testing, it’s sometimes important to be added in case you have a large task sequence with many steps, and you don’t want a particular step once in a while, the complete task sequence fails.

 - Find SCCM Task Sequences Reference Application